-Under all that traffic there are roads, and it’s important to understand what a road compromises of if were going to know how to fix them.
-The diagram below illustrates a typical cross section through a road, in other words if you had to take a cake cutter and take a big chunk out of it, this is what you’d see.
+Under all that traffic there are roads, and it’s important to understand what road compromises of if we’re going to know how to fix them.
+The diagram below illustrates a typical cross-section through a road, in other words, if you had to take a cake cutter and take a big chunk out of it, this is what you’d see.

 Subbase course – This is the layer of aggregate material laid on the subgrade.
 The materials used may be either unbound granular, or cement-bound imported from a commercial quarry or crusher.
 This material is sometimes called G4, or G5 material, and is normally about 150 mm thick.

 Base course – This layer is located under the surface layer and is the most important layer of a road (it sometimes consists of an extra binder course).
 It is placed by means of attentive spreading and compacting to a minimum of 95% relative compaction.
 Generally, the repairs that we will teach you to carry out in this article will not go deeper than this layer, and may even be just in the upper part of this layer.
 The base course is made using G1 or G2 type materials that come from crushers.
 Thickness ranges from 100 to 150 mm.

 Surface course – This is the road surface sometimes called the Wearing Surface or the Tar.
 It consists of asphalt concrete that is a construction aggregate with a bituminous binder, which is the prefered material for constructing and maintaining all kind of roads due to its durability and is produced in an asphalt plant.

 It is important to note that these guidelines are for fixing shallow surface area potholes only.
 Underlying problems should be attended to by the relevant professionals otherwise pothole repairs are unlikely to be temporary and will require repeated repair.
 Likewise, if the extent of the potholes is large or the degree of failure is severe, it is best to contact a specialist engineer to discern whether to rehabilitate parts of the road might be more financially justifiable.